jadecobra/python_tdd_exercises/source/AttributeError.rst

         module.variable_3
         ...
         module.variable_99
-        module.false
-        module.true

 Repeat the pattern until all tests pass.

-* What's your solution to the last two tests?
-They are similar to the test for failure in :doc:`How to Setup a Test Driven Development Environment`

 If you are typing along *WELL DONE!* You now know

-* How to solve :doc:`ModuleNotFoundError`
+* How to solve a :doc:`ModuleNotFoundError`
-* How to solve `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ using variables
+* How to solve a `NameError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#NameError>`_ using variables
-* How to solve :doc:`AttributeError` by defining variables
+* How to solve an `AttributeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#AttributeError>`_ by defining variables

 ----